XPlatform-Consulting/ubiquity-youtube/README.md

                                  The path to the file containing the client secrets data.
                                   default: ~/.ubiquity_youtube_client_secrets_data.json
     --file-path PATH             The path of the file to upload.
+    --dir-path PATH              A glob pattern what will be used to submit each file.
     --category-id ID             The Id of the category to add the video to.
                                   default: 22
     --privacy-status PRIVACY     The privacy setting for the video.